edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 #### 3rd party system topics

 The 3rd party system or application must publish command requests messages to its own MQTT topic (**external message bus**) and subscribe to responses from the same.
-Messages topics would typically follow a standard such as:
+Messages topics should follow a standard such as (where `my-app` is replaced by the 3rd party application or system name):

 - Publishing command request topic: `/my-app/command/request/<device-name>/<command-name>/<method>`
 - Subscribing command response topic: `/my-app/command/response/#`

 !!!
 Note
     Because EdgeX can suggest but not dictate the naming standard for 3rd party MQTT topics, these names are representative for clarity, but not required.
+The suffix inclusion of <device-name>/<command-name>/<method> is required for the command service to be able to understand and direct the request to the appropriate device/sensor through the correct device service.
+Alternately, this information could be placed in the message header and the topic names made generic, but this is different than what we have done for south to north communications.

 #### command service topics

-The command service must subscribe to the request topics of the 3rd party (**external message bus**) MQTT topic to get command requests, publish those to a topic to send them to a device service via the EdgeX message bus (**internal message bus**), subscribe to response messages on topics from device services (**internal**), and then publish response messages to a topic on the 3rd party MQTT broker (**external**).
+The command service must subscribe to the request topics of the 3rd party MQTT topic (**external message bus**) to get command requests, publish those to a topic to send them to a device service via the EdgeX message bus (**internal message bus**), subscribe to response messages on topics from device services (**internal**), and then publish response messages to a topic on the 3rd party MQTT broker (**external**).
 Message topics for the command service would follow the following standard:

-- Subscribing to 3rd party command request topics: my-app/command/request/#
+- Subscribing to 3rd party command request topics: `my-app/command/request/#`
-- Publishing to device service request topic: edgex/command/request/<device-service>/<device-name>/<command-name>/<method>
+- Publishing to device service request topic: `edgex/command/request/<device-service>/<device-name>/<command-name>/<method>`
-- Subscribing to device service command response topics: edgex/command/response/#
+- Subscribing to device service command response topics: `edgex/command/response/#`
-- Publishing to 3rd party command response topic: my-app/command/response
+- Publishing to 3rd party command response topic: `my-app/command/response/<device-name>/<command-name>/<method>`

 !!!
 Note
-    Because EdgeX can suggest but not dictate the naming standard for 3rd party MQTT topics, the 3rd party topic names are representative for clarity, but not required.
+    Because EdgeX can suggest but not dictate the naming standard for 3rd party MQTT topics, the 3rd party topic names are representative for clarity.

 #### device service topics

 The device services must subscribe to the EdgeX command request topic (**internal message bus**) and publish response messages to an EdgeX command response topic.
 The following naming standard will be applied to these topic names:

-- Subscribing to command request topic: edgex/command/request/#
+- Subscribing to command request topic: `edgex/command/request/#`
-- Publishing to command response topic: edgex/command/response
+- Publishing to command response topic: `edgex/command/response/<device-service>/<device-name>/<command-name>/<method>`

 ### Configuration